 Sara B. Hansen, owner and editor of “Dog’s Best Life”, suggests using yogurt to remedy bad breath.
 “Add some plain yogurt to your dog’s daily food allotment.
 Be sure to only add plain yogurt — no fruity flavors and definitely no sugar substitutes in the yogurt.
 Sugar substitutes, especially Xylitol, can be deadly for dogs,” she says.
 “You shouldn’t give your dog more than a teaspoonful or two, and watch to make sure your pup isn’t lactose intolerant.
 Just like people, some dogs can’t do dairy.”

 5. Buy special teeth treats

 There are lots of specialized dental care treats on the market.
-Greenies Canine Dental Chews are among the top rated, and they're approved for use by the VOHC.
+Greenies Dog Dental Treats are among the top rated, and they’re approved for use by the VOHC.